waseemuddin/Git-for-beginners/README.md

 # ![git-status](imges/01.png)

-### Step 01 - Make Directory/Folder on your local system windows or ubuntu
+### Step 01 - Make a Directory/Folder on your local system windows or Ubuntu

 ``` shell
 $ mkdir Git-for-begineers